 The Bank's future success and growth will depend, in part, on its ability to continue to retain and motivate senior management and other key qualified personnel.
 The Bank depends especially on the efforts, skill, reputation and experience of its key senior management, such as the current CEO, as well as synergies among their diverse fields of expertise and knowledge.
 The Bank attempts to structure its compensation packages appropriately in order to attract and retain experienced personnel.
-There is intense competition for the best people in the financial services sector and additional pressure is added by the Qatar Blockade resulting in the forced withdrawal of certain nationals.
-See also "-The Bank may be materially affected by the recent Qatar-Gulf diplomatic crisis and resulting economic sanctions".
+There is intense competition for the best people in the financial services sector.
 Although it is the goal of the Bank's management resource policies and practices to attract, develop and retain key executives employed by the Bank or an entity acquired by the Bank, there is no assurance that the Bank will be able to do so.